-This was the second meeting of TG 5/1.
-CRAF presented a first compatibility study on the protection of the Radio Astronomy Service in the frequency band 23.6-24 GHz - an important so-called "passsive band" which is also heavily used by e.g. the Earth Exploration Satellite Service for remote sensing of the Earth.
+This was the fourth meeting of PT1 on these issues.
+CRAF presented compatibility studies on the protection of the Radio Astronomy Service in the frequency band 23.6-24 GHz - an important so-called "passive band" which is also heavily used by e.g. the Earth Exploration Satellite Service for remote sensing of the Earth, as well as for the RAS frequency bands 31.3-31.8 GHz and 42.5-43.5 GHz.

-The study indicated that exclusion zones of tens of km are required around radio telescopes, in which no IMT systems can be allowed to operate.
+The studies indicated that exclusion zones of tens of km are required around radio telescopes, in which no IMT systems can be allowed to operate.
 Such information is of great importance to national administrations for the ultimate decisions on the licensing of IMT systems.

-Neither the input nor the output documents of these meetings are publicly available, access is limited to accredited participants in TG 5/1 deliberations.
+Neither the input nor the output documents of these meetings are publicly available, access is limited to accredited participants in PT1 deliberations.

-3. Participants
+3. PARTICIPANTS

 The participants at these meetings are all experts in spectrum management, on technical and/or regulatory aspects.
-Some represent the national spectrum Agencies of the 180+ ITU member countries, others industry involved in either the proposed new mobile broadband applications or the numerous potential victim services (broadcasting, satellite communications, etc.), and others represent accredited scientific organisations such as CRAF (radio astronomy) or ESA.
+Some represent the national spectrum Agencies of the 48 CEPT member countries, others industry involved in either the proposed new mobile broadband applications, or the numerous potential victim services (broadcasting, fixed services, satellite communications, etc.), and others represent accredited scientific organizations such as CRAF (radio astronomy) or ESA.

-The attendance list published for this meeting by the ITU is not publicly available.
-I estimate there were about 150 participants.
+The attendance list published for this meeting by the CEPT is not publicly available.
+I estimate there were about 80 participants.